 I got an Apollo for my boyfriend, and my father bought one for my son.
 He's on the autism spectrum and has a DMDD (disruptive mood dysregulation disorder) diagnosis.
 And he's such a teenager.
 And yesterday he hugged me three times.
 He told me he always felt very irritable and tries not to show it, so he gets agitated and tense trying to control his irritability.
 After using Apollo a few times, he was hooked.
 He experiments with different modes a lot and feels so much better (giving me hugs!), and just yesterday he said, "if I could use this 24 hours a day, I would."
 He said he can see where the problems are and fix them now.

 Borderline personality disorder has been a thorn in the side of psychology for decades.
 The immediate assumptions are that there's no physical cause, and it's impossible to treat.
 I constantly felt an automatic response of rage.
-Apollo has helped with all of this.
 Most people with a BPD diagnosis have out-of-proportion reactions, and they hate it.
-With Apollo, I realize I don't have to be like that; my brain and my body don't have to react like that.
+Now, I realize I don't have to be like that; my brain and my body don't have to react like that.
 I'm able to look at things more clearly.

 When I read about heart rate variability, I realized this makes so much sense.
 People with stronger resilience to stress feel better.
 It used to take me days to calm down from an episode, and I never really did calm down.
 Now, I'm treating my nervous system.
 I feel like the wrong part of my body was being treated all my life.
 I came to prefer being in a depressed state because I was calmer and more placid, and it was better than when I was highly reactionary.

-I feel like it's my job to get this out there so that other people know they don't have to suffer anymore.
-I believe that Apollo could be a breakthrough treatment for a notoriously difficult-to-treat condition — borderline personality disorder.
+A: I feel like it's my job to get this out there so that other people know they don't have to suffer anymore.
 I am grateful for the development of Apollo.
 It saved my life.
 Apollo is a game-changer for a population that has always gotten the short end of the stick treatment-wise.